 Palliative Care Provider Resources

-In 2018, Gold Coast Health Plan (GCHP) implemented a palliative care benefit called MyGoldCare™.
+In 2018, Gold Coast Health Plan implemented a palliative care benefit called MyGoldCare™.

 GCHP strives to build a strong provider network of qualified, multidisciplinary teams dedicated to providing patient- and family-centered care that addresses the physical, intellectual, emotional, social and spiritual needs of the Plan’s population in the most compassionate way possible.
 The MyGoldCare palliative care program will be available for any member who qualifies.
 This does not result in a reduction in benefits for members.